Density ratio model for multiple types of survival data with empirical likelihood: Simulation Study

 Using the simulated data sets, we compared the performance of various estimators based on their empirical Kolmogorov--Smirnov (KS) distances:

 where the points $x_1, \ldots, x_k$ were selected to cover the majority of the support of the different gamma distributions.
-We considered the following estimators: (i) Kaplan--Meier (KM) product-limit estimator (RC data only) \citep{kapla}, (ii) Adjusted Kaplan--Meier product-limit estimator (LBRC data only while ignoring length-bias structure) \citep{wang}, (iii) Survival Function NPMLE (LBRC data only) \citep{asgha2}, (iv) Survival Function NPMLE (Combined RC and LBRC data assuming a common distribution) \citep{mcvit, mcvit2}, and (v) Our proposed DRM estimator (Combined RC and LBRC data).
-The Kaplan--Meier estimator in (i) is based only on the RC data, whereas the Kaplan--Meier estimator in (ii) does not account for any structure in the left-truncation times of the LBRC data.
-The survival function NPMLE in (iii) uses the uniformity of the left-truncation times in its estimation procedures for only the LBRC data, whereas the estimator in (iv) is an extension of the NPMLE in (iii) that allows for the inclusion of RC data with the LBRC data.
-Tables~\ref{corr_spec_dechaz}--\ref{corr_spec_inchaz} report the mean empirical KS distances and their standard deviations over 1,000 simulation iterations for the five estimators.
+We considered the following estimators: (i) Kaplan--Meier (KM) product-limit estimator (RC data only) \citep{kapla}, \com{(ii)} Survival Function NPMLE (LBRC data only) \citep{asgha2}, \com{(iii)} Survival Function NPMLE (Combined RC and LBRC data assuming a common distribution) \citep{mcvit, mcvit2}, and \com{(iv)} Our proposed DRM estimator (Combined RC and LBRC data).
+The Kaplan--Meier estimator in (i) is based only on the RC data.
+The survival function NPMLE in \com{(ii)} uses the uniformity of the left-truncation times in its estimation procedures for only the LBRC data, whereas the estimator in \com{(iii)} is an extension of the NPMLE in \com{(ii)} that allows for the inclusion of RC data with the LBRC data.
+Tables~\ref{corr_spec_dechaz}, \ref{corr_spec_consthaz} and \ref{corr_spec_inchaz} report the mean empirical KS distances and their standard deviations over 1,000 simulation iterations for the \com{four} estimators \com{(see Tables~\ref{corr_spec_consthaz} and~\ref{corr_spec_inchaz} in Appendix)}.

-Overall, the DRM estimator tends to yield the smallest mean KS distance, and generally the smallest standard deviation, across nearly all scenarios, whereas KM (LTRC) and NPMLE (RC+LBRC) tend to have the largest KS distances.
-As the KM (LTRC) estimator can yield extreme drops in the survival function near $0$, the KS distances can be very large \citep{pan}.
-Similarly, as the NPMLE (RC+LBRC) estimator assumes a common failure-time distribution for RC and LBRC samples, it targets a single common survival function when this is false in our simulation setting.
-This suggests that DRM provides a more reliable estimator across heterogeneous sources of data.
+Overall, the DRM estimator tends to yield the smallest mean KS distance, and generally the smallest standard deviation, across nearly all scenarios, whereas \com{the} NPMLE (RC+LBRC) \com{tends} to have the largest KS distances. \com{As the NPMLE (RC+LBRC) estimator assumes a common underlying failure time distribution for the RC and LBRC samples, it targets a single common survival function when this assumption is false in our simulation setting.
+By contrast, the DRM estimator allows the underlying failure time distribution of the LBRC data to be an exponentially tilted version of the RC failure time reference distribution.
+Therefore, the DRM can borrow information across the two samples while still allowing distributional differences between them, which explains its improved performance in the heterogeneous settings considered here.}